pepegar/hammock/README.md

 1. It's easy to use, has a high level API
 2. ~It's library agnostic~ Will be library agnostic.
 3. It tries to follow the _Bring Your Own Concurrency Monad_ pattern.
-4. It expect to have good documentation.
+4. It has good documentation.